SeUniVr/RestTestGen/README.md

 ## Changelog

-### v25.11
+### v25.12
-- Added new HTML report with GUI.
-The report will be written in the testing session folder under `html-report/report.html`.
+- Included DeepREST Python implementation in the source code.
-- Added support for newer Java versions (17+) by removing a conflict with the `Random` class.
+- New Dockerfiles available for RestTestGen and DeepREST, with build and runtime stages.
-- - Added computation of successful operation coverage.
+- Reimplemented LLM parameter value provider to better handle the LLM dictionary and contact LLM at runtime.
-- Fixed a bug in request and response dictionary value providers that prevented the reading of multiple values from the dictionary.
+- DeepRestStrategy is now highly configurable and saves reports to file, including the HTML report, JSON reports, coverage reports, and saves REST-assured test cases.
-- Fixed a bug in `NumberParameter` that prevented string values that represented numbers (e.g., the string "10.1") to be considered as valid values for the parameter (of course, after casting).
+- Fixed a crash caused by the HTML report writer when an HTTP interaction did not get a response, e.g., because of a timeout.
-- Fixed a bug in `StringParameter` when the JSON value contained double quotes.
-These double quotes were not encoded properly, causing structural problems in the rendered request.
+- Fixed a crash caused by the HTML report writer when executed in JAR.
-- Fixed a bug in `NarrowRandomParameterValueProvider` that caused the minimum value for integers to be used as maximum value.
+- Fixed an IllegalArgumentException caused by the random number generator with some particular version of Java.

 For the changelog of past versions, please see the [CHANGELOG.md](CHANGELOG.md) file.